Autoferry/autoferry.github.io/_posts/2020-04-09-multisensor-slam.md

 ## Proposed Tasks for the 5th year project

-1. Conduct a literature survey on the state-of-the-art in SLAM using lidars and other range finders.
+1. Data consolidation: Choose a suitable data set among existing data set, or record a new and tailor made data set.
-2. Conduct a literature survey on methods for localization relative to known landmarks and maps.
+2. Conduct a study on the most relevant SLAM methods and factor graph libraries for this work.
-3. Implement a chosen SLAM method on data recorded using the lidar onboard Milliampere.
+3. The role of features: Should a feature-based or feature-less parametrization be used?
+If features are used, can you match the features used for the different sensors?
+Should feature detectors and descriptors be trained?
-4. Implement a chosen localization method on data recorded using the lidar onboard Milliampere.
+4. Choose a factor graph library and identify or implement the factors needed for the multi-sensor SLAM method.
-5. Compare the performance of the two approaches in the project report.
+5. Implement pose graph optimization on the resulting factor graph.

 ## Proposed Tasks for the master thesis